NathanaelGandhi/NathanaelGandhi.github.io/_posts/_publish_2021/2021-03-22-OneDrive-in-Ubuntu-20-04.md

 ## 2.2 Enter the response URL

-Once you have pasted the previous URI into a browser, press "enter" (or equivalant).
+Once you have pasted the previous URI into a browser, press *"enter"* (or equivalant).
-You will be asked to log into your OneDrive account.
-Note: If you are not asked to login to your OneDrive account you may have already been logged in on that browser.
+You will be asked to log into your OneDrive account.<br> *Note: If you are not asked to login to your OneDrive account you may have already been logged in on that browser.*

-The resulting "blank" page is not a mistake.
-Copy the URL (in full) and paste it (ctrl+shift+v) into the terminal where the program says "Enter the response url:".
+The resulting *"blank"* page is not a mistake.
+Copy the URL (in full) and paste it *(ctrl+shift+v)* into the terminal where the program says *"Enter the response url:"*.

 # 3. (OPTIONAL) Enable selective sync